EE/E Savings Bonds FAQs

 What should I do if my paper savings bond has been lost, stolen, or destroyed?

-We must have all of the following information before searching for the record of your security:
+We need the following information before searching for the record of your bond :

 - Bond serial number -- If you donít have the bond serial number, provide all of the following: